JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

 * Flags: see *Pix2PixHD_Options.py* for all the training and test flags.
->    Before running the model, you have to check or adjust the options for the input and target dataset.
+>    Before running the model, you have to check or adjust the options for the input and target datasets.

       # data option in BaseOption class
       --dataset_name: 'Pix2PixHD' (default)